IBM/cloud-functions-workshops/101-workshop-nodejs/ex4-exposing-apis-from-actions/web-actions.md

 ## Example: HTML response

-1. Create a new web action from the following source code in html.js:
+1. Create a new web action named `html` from the following source code in html.js:

       ```javascript
       function main() {